comrade-coop/teesa-aapp/contracts/README.md

    ```

 2. Update the `.env` file with:
-   - Private key for the wallet we will use to deploy the contract. **In production we set the valus when we start the container:**
+   - Private key for the wallet we will use to deploy the contract. **In production we set the values when we start the container:**
       - `WALLET_PRIVATE_KEY_LOCALHOST`: Private key for deploying to Hardhat localhost network
       - `WALLET_PRIVATE_KEY`: Private key for deploying the contract
    - RPC URLs for the networks: